VTwin90/Milestone-1-Portfolio/README.md

 Included in the **footer** is:

-* **Social media links:** Which will take you to the various social media connections: Github, Instagram, LinkedIn.
+* **Social media links:** Which will take you to the various social media connections: GitHub, Instagram, LinkedIn.
 Which will open in a new tab to maintain user retention.

 Included in the **Home/landing** section is: